luongs/8tracks_gemFinder/README.md

 * Dictionary must display all values instead of just one
 * Sessions have been enabled for query input text and check boxes
 * Optimize code (testing yielded similar results between n^3 and n^2 loops since n is still small)
+* Sort results by gem level if more than 1 certification is selected

 ================
 To consider: